anuket-project/anuket-specifications/doc/tech/usecases.md

 <a name="5.1.1"></a>
 ### 5.1.1 Executive Summary:

-Edge computing considered one of disruptive  technology should be considered by any Digital Service provider (DSP) as it is tightly linked with a lot of use cases that can monetize the 5G adoption , therefor a lot of CSP , Public  cloud , content provider and application developer put focus on Edge
+Edge computing, a disruptive technology, should be considered for adoption by Digital Service Providers (DSP) as it is tightly linked with a number of use cases that monetize 5G.
+Thus, operators, cloud service providers, content providers and application developers are increasingly focussed on Edge computing.

 Edge is consider one of main enabler to 5G use cases adoption  , as there are a lot of 5G challenges that Edge will support to solve them , So to achieve 5G requirements  that define by ITU-2020 for 5G , To have enhanced mobile broadband (eMBB) , massive machine-type communications (mMTCs) and ultra-reliable low-latency communications (uRLLCs) Edge is required